 - How the funding will specifically be used.

-If you are organised and prepared by ticking the dots your chances of getting grants will be higher and you will have access to funds and support for your small business sooner than you expect.
+If you are organised and prepared by ticking the boxes, your chances of getting grants will be higher, and you will have access to funds and support for your small business sooner than you expect.

-To find more information about how to prepare your business plan and other small business essentials visit our Nationwide Blog.
+To find more information about how to prepare your business plan and other small business essentials, keep an eye on our Nationwide Blog.